saturnlighting/literature-review/README.md

 # Abstract

 Background: There is evidence that darkness discourages people from walking and cycling.
 This is basically due to two reasons.
-Darkness 1) increases pedestrians’ and cyclists’ fear and risk of being involved in a road collision and 2) increases fear and risk of being a victim of a crime.
+Darkness increases pedestrians’ and cyclists’ fear and risk of 1) being involved in a road collision and 2) becoming victims of crime.
 This seems to affect disproportionately women, the elderly, and disadvantaged groups.
 Aim: This paper provides a review on the scientific literature that intersects between active travel and road lighting.
 Method: We used a hybrid systematic and snowballing search strategy.
 77 studies on several disciplines such as transportation, public health, road safety, criminology, social inequalities, and engineering and technology were reviewed.
-Results: Our review suggests that… Gaps in the literature are… Conclusion:
+Results: The literature suggests that… Gaps in the literature are… Conclusion:

 # Introduction

 Benefits of active travel are well established in the literature.
-Active travel improves physical, mental, and social health; reduces air pollution and noise, carbon emissions, and congestion; and it is inclusive and reduces inequalities.
-A large number of variables (individual, social, and environmental) can affect an individual’s decision to walk and cycle.
+Active travel (i.e. walking, cycling, and wheeling) improves physical, mental, and social health; reduces pollution, carbon emissions, and congestion;
+and it is inclusive and reduces inequalities.

+A large number of variables (individual, social, and environmental) can affect an individual’s decision to travel actively.
 Darkness is one of the environmental factors that has been found to affect walking the most.
-Less studied has been the influence of darkness in cycling uptake.
+Less studied has been the influence of darkness in cycling uptake, and there is practically no research regarding wheeling.

 There is no academic paper that reviews the international literature available on the relationship between active travel and road lighting.